 Motor load indicators are only available for FarmBot Express bots with STALL DETECTION enabled.

-To view a graph of motor positions over time, toggle ON the motor position plot in the menu of the panel.
+To view a plot of motor positions over time, toggle ON the motor position plot in the menu of the popup.